 Frequently Asked Questions about Duo Desktop and device health features.

-Duo Desktop supports macOS 10.15 and newer with both Intel and Apple silicon chipsets (M1/M2).
-If using an Apple silicon device the application runs natively and won’t require that the end user install Rosetta 2.
+Duo Desktop supports physical and virtual machines running macOS 11 and newer with both Intel and Apple silicon chipsets (M1/M2/M3).
+If using an Apple silicon device, the application runs natively and won’t require that the end user install Rosetta 2.
 It is not necessary to reinstall Duo Desktop after a macOS update.

 Beta macOS versions are not supported.